 The Audit Committee assists the Board in its oversight of the quality and integrity of the accounting, auditing and financial reporting practices of Clear Channel Outdoor.
 Douglas L. Jacobs has been designated by our Board as an "Audit Committee Financial Expert," as defined by the SEC.
-The Audit Committee met six times during 2012.
+Mr. Jacobs also serves on the audit committees of three other public companies.
+Our Board has determined that such simultaneous service on these other audit committees and on our Audit Committee would not impair the ability of Mr. Jacobs to serve effectively on our Audit Committee.
+The Audit Committee met five times during 2013.
 All members of the Audit Committee are independent as defined by the listing standards of the NYSE and Clear Channel Outdoor's independence standards and satisfy the other requirements for audit committee membership, including the heightened independence standards, of the NYSE and the SEC.